KxSystems/embedPy/README.md

 ### Function calls

 Python allows for calling functions with
-- A variable number of argumemnts
+- A variable number of arguments
 - A mixture of positional and keyword arguments
 - Implicit (default) arguments

 All of these features are available through the embedPy function-call interface.
 Specifically
 - Callable embedPy objects are variadic
-- Default arguments are appplied where no explicit arguments are given
+- Default arguments are applied where no explicit arguments are given
 - Individual keyword arguments are specified using the (infix) `pykw` operator
 - A list of positional arguments can be passed using `pyarglist` (like Python *args)
 - A dictionary of keyword arguments can be passed using `pykwargs` (like Python *kwargs)